tweag/nickel/notes/overriding.md

    <=/=> func (val1 & val2) val3
    ```

+This RFC proposes solution 2.
+This raises some difficulties:

-   But what if `val1 & val2` is in a thunk that happens to be forced in between?
+- What if `val1 & val2` is in a thunk that happens to be forced in between?
-   What should `let x = val1 & val2 in x & (val3 | merge func)` evaluate to?
-And
+  What should `let x = val1 & val2 in x & (val3 | merge func)` evaluate to, or
   `let x = val1 & val2 in builtins.seq x (x & (val3 | merge func))`?

   In some way, we would like to have a call-by-name semantics rather than a
   call-by-need.

-In the case of record fields, overriding has to solve the
+  * (a) In the case of record fields, overriding has to solve the
-   same problem of remembering an original expression along an evaluated
+    same problem of remembering an original expression along an evaluated version.
-   version.
-If we allow custom merge annotations only on record fields, it is
+    If we allow custom merge annotations only on record fields, it is possible to
-   possible to always recover the original merge AST (abstract syntax tree) and
+    recover the original merge AST (abstract syntax tree) and interpret it with
-   interpret it with the custom merge function as wanted.
-This may prove a bit
+    the custom merge function as wanted.
+This may prove a bit tricky to implement
-   tricky to implement in practice, for the merge expression `val1 & val2` may
+    in practice, for the merge expression `val1 & val2` may be obfuscated by some
-   be obfuscated by some program transformations or evaluation artifacts, but
+    program transformations or evaluation artifacts, but doable.
-   doable.

-3. A more extreme take is to do as in 2., but generalize it to every term: a
+  * (b) A more extreme take is to do to generalize this it to any term: a
     merge expression would behave like a lazy datatype `Merge(t1,t2)` with
     respect to evaluation.
 Evaluating it would amount to automatically apply
-   `eval : Merge(t1,t2) -> t1 & t2`, which wouldn't erase the original top-level thunk
+    `eval : Merge(t1,t2) -> t1 & t2` with a potential merge function, which
+    wouldn't erase the original top-level thunk `Merge(t1,t2)`.
+This is in fact
-   `Merge(t1,t2)`.
-This is exactly how default value are currently handled, for
+    how default values are currently handled.
+Doing so, we don't need to
-   example.
-Doing so, we don't need to restrict custom merge functions to record
+    restrict custom merge functions to record fields.
+This incurs an additional
-   fields.
-This incurs an additional cost though, of remembering all the ASTs of
+    cost though, of remembering all the ASTs of merge expressions.
-   merge expressions.

-I propose to adopt solution 2., as it is probably sufficient in the vast
+We propose solution (a), as it is probably sufficient in the vast
-majority, and is still compatible with a future upgrade to 3.
+majority, and is still compatible with a future upgrade to (b).

+### Operational semantics

+This section define more precisely the opertional semantics of merging with the
+choices previously described:

+**TODO**

+- delimit the AST of a merge expression
+- find out all the custom merge functions.
+They must all be the same in one AST,
+    or this is an error.
+- interpret the AST accordingly with this merge function and given priorities